freqtrade/freqtrade/docs/freqai.md

 ### Citing FreqAI

-FreqAI is published in the Journal of Open Source Software [link](https://joss.theoj.org/papers/10.21105/joss.04864).
+FreqAI is [published in the Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.04864).
 If you find FreqAI useful in your research, please use the following citation:

 ```bibtex
 @article{Caulk2022,